fluid-project/infusion-docs/LocalizationInThePreferencesFramework.md

 - parses and assembles JSON strings loaded by the MessageLoader,
 - runs the assembled JSON through the [message resolver](http://wiki.fluidproject.org/display/docs/fluid.messageResolver) to create the lookup function, and
-- attaches the message resolver bundle as a member, accessible through "`that.msgResolver`".
+- attaches the message resolver bundle as a member, accessible through `that.msgResolver`.

-To access the message bundle from other components on the IoC tree, use "`{prefsEditorLoader}.msgResolver`".
+To access the message bundle from other components on the IoC tree, use `{prefsEditorLoader}.msgResolver`.

 ### PrefsEditor